Review – World of Goo

 Smash Bros Brawl is no doubt the biggest game to hit the Wii yet, and if history indicates anything, it very well could be the best selling Wii game by the time the console retires.
 Such epic expectations seem daunting, though we know that many fans are already more than pleased with the results.
 With experience in all three games, videolamer’s Chrises explore the world of Brawl.

 Christian: Alright Chris, we’ll get right down to it.
 As a “love letter to the fans”, how does Brawl stack up?
 Personally, I am impressed with the sheer amount of content, but am shaky on the execution.
-The music is abundant, but too many of the tracks are straight out of the game they came from, and the newly arranged tracks are often a little too conservative for my liking. → Apply directly to the forehead.
+The music is abundant, but too many of the tracks are straight out of the game they came from, and the newly arranged tracks are often a little too conservative for my liking.
+Nintendo promised a ton of composers, but it is hard to see the fruits of their labor.

 Review – Phantasy Star 2